The readings: [2 Sam. 7:4-5a, 12-14a, 16; Rom. 4:13, 16-18, 22; Mt. 1:16, 18-21, 24a; (or Luke. 2:41-51a)

-Today we honor Saint Joseph, the man of God’s will, the guardian of Jesus and Mary, and the special patron of our land.
-We look at a person who was faithful to God’s plan and always obedient to him.
-We admire Joseph as a man of silence and deeds rather than of words.
-In a world where so many people say ‘my will be done’, Saint Joseph is an example of one who, in his deeds and his words, said to God ‘your will be done’.
+Today we celebrate the solemnity of the feast of St Joseph, husband of Mary and we honour him, the man totally obedient to God’s will.
+According to the Gospel accounts he was a village carpenter, more like a house builder and would have belonged to a middle class income group.
+Scriptures also tell us that he was the descendent of the house of David and hence was from the Royal family.
+We look at Joseph as a person who is always faithful to God’s command and ever obedient to him.
+We admire Joseph as a man of silence and deeds speak better than his words.
+In a world where so many people say ‘my will be done’ and glorify themselves, we have Saint Joseph as an example of submission and saying to God ‘your will be done’.
 Like Mary, Joseph too was totally open to the divine plan.
 St. Joseph is certainly one of those quiet and silent persons in the Bible about whom we have little information.
+The Holy Scriptures call him as a just person.
 All the scanty information we have about him comes from the second chapter of Luke and the first two chapters of Matthew.
-In those brief chapters, Joseph is spoken to a couple of times; but he never utters a word.
+In those brief chapters, Joseph is spoken to a couple of times; but he never utters a word in response.
 We are left with a shadowy figure that generally hovers in the background in paintings of the Holy Family, where he stands, anonymous and silent, faithful to his God-given job of protecting Jesus and Mary.
 Even when Jesus is lost in the Temple Joseph does not utter a word.
 It is Mary who speaks.
+We honour this wonderful person today.

 According to the Gospel accounts from what little we can gather he was a village carpenter and also that he was the descendent of the house of David and hence was from the Royal family.
 He is presented to us as an obedient person.
 The darkest hours of his life may well have been those when he first learned of Mary’s pregnancy; but precisely in this time of trial Joseph showed himself great.
 His suffering, which likewise formed a part of the work of the redemption, was not without great providential import: Joseph was to be, for all times, the trustworthy witness of the Messiah’s virgin birth.
 His obedience to God is seen in his accepting God’s direction in his dream and taking Mary as his wife, even though she was pregnant.
 Consequently, as we know, Joseph took Mary as his wife as he is convinced in the divine intervention and he too is aware of the new role he has to play in the salvific mystery.
 Later he takes them to Egypt so as to protect the family and finally settles at Nazareth.
 He takes care of the Holy Family, with dedication, affection and responsibility.
 Throughout all of history, Joseph is the man who gives God the greatest display of trust, even in the face of such astonishing news.
 Joseph is generally known as the silent, obedient, generous and hardworking person.
 After he completes the work given by God, he modestly retires into the background of Holy Scripture.